 These small group Hunter Valley wine tasting tours from Sydney offer a relaxed day out visiting wineries and gourmet food producers dotted around the valley.
-A basic pizza lunch is included, or you can upgrade to a two-course restaurant lunch and two glasses of wine for an additional $30 (you will get this option when making your booking).
+Enjoy an included gourmet lunch with a glass of wine or beer, and try cheeses, chocolate, fudge and vodka!
+Duration: 11 hours

 I’ve done quite a few wine tours in my day and it’s taken me a while to get comfortable with the wine talk.